deokudev/speedetail-homepage/src/app/start-guide/key-note-categories-and-examples/page.md

 ## Other types

-This list wouldn't limit what you can write in Inkdrop.
+This list wouldn't limit what you can write in Speedetail.

 Other possibilities would be: